chriskuehl/browseright/README.md

 * `JDBC_PASSWORD`

-(right now only MySQL is supported but it should be very simple to support other databases, potentially by moving the driver to an environment varible)
+(right now only MySQL is supported but it should be very simple to support other databases, potentially by moving the driver to an environment variable)

 To add admin users (users that are able to edit content via the web interface), add environment variables in the following format: